postindustria-tech/location-php/readme.md

 |combiningservices.php|This example uses geo-location alongside device detection to determine the country and device.|Cloud|
 |webIntegration.php|This example demonstrates how to integrate the geo-location solution into a website.|Cloud|

+Ensure the `resource_key` environment variable is set to your resource key prior to running the example scripts.

 To run the examples, go to the `examples` directory and run:

 `php -S localhost:8080`